Henry Waldo Coe: Oregon

 Coe commissioned and donated four statues to the city of Portland in the 1920s.

-The Alexander Phimister Proctor statue of Theodore Roosevelt, is in the South Park Blocks.
+The Alexander Phimister Proctor statue of Theodore Roosevelt, was in the South Park Blocks.
 Coe knew Roosevelt in 1884-1886 and went on hunting trips with him.
 Coe paid $40,000 for the statue.

 The equestrian statue of Joan of Arc, in Laurelhurst, Portland, Oregon, was made from the original molds of Emmanuel Frémiet's statue at the Place des Pyramides, which Coe saw on a visit to France.
 Portland's Arc statue arrived from France in 1924 and was dedicated on Memorial Day, May 30, 1925, honoring the Doughboys of World War I.

 Two additional statues were in progress but were erected after Coe's death in 1927.
 One is the statue of Abraham Lincoln by George Fife Waters, commissioned in 1926 and dedicated at its South Park Blocks location on October 5, 1928.
 The second was George Washington, a statue by Pompeo Coppini, which was dedicated on July 4, 1927.
-It stood at 57th Avenue and Sandy Boulevard, in the center of the Rose City Park neighborhood, until the mass protests of 2020.
+It stood at 57th Avenue and Sandy Boulevard, in the center of the Rose City Park neighborhood.

+All of his statues but the Equestrian statue of Joan of Arc were removed during the mass protests of 2020.